 In addition, over the past 4 years there has been significant capital funding for major refurbishment projects in eight existing Welsh-medium schools.
 The investment, which secures the future of these schools, ranges from boundary wall and toilet/changing facility refurbishment schemes to a new build kitchen block, boiler replacement and re-roofing.

 Section 106 agreements relating to education provision are language category neutral.
 Identified need for a development with particular linguistic character will determine the nature of the scheme to be supported by section 106 agreement and resultant developer contribution.
-The Directorate will engage specifically with the residents of Coed D’Arcy to measure and assess the demand for WM provision within the new urban village and make recommendations accordingly to Council.
+The Directorate will engage specifically with the residents and developers of Coed D’Arcy to measure and assess the demand for WM provision within the new urban village and make recommendations accordingly to Council.

 The Council has a strategic programme for managing the organisation of its schools; a programme driven by four key principles, namely: educational standards the need for places and the accessibility of schools the quality and suitability of school accommodation effective financial management.